 Selling a home is personal.
 Taking time to listen is crucial in helping customize a plan.
 The foundation of that plan is always an organized, step by step process of “how to sell a house”.

-The roles an agent carries out to make sure the process goes smoothly is one of consultant, facilitator, transaction coordinator, market educator and most important, lead advocate.
+The roles an agent carries out to make sure the process goes smoothly is one of consultant, facilitator, marketer transaction coordinator, market interpreter and educator and most important, lead advocate.

 1. Pre-Listing – Initial Meeting | Property Tour | Go Over Expectations